Gael Linn Cup: History

 Inter-provincial camogie matches were played as part of the 1928 and 1932 Tailteann Games programmes and a further inter-provincial match was played in July 1954 in Navan as part of the 50th anniversary celebrations of the Camogie Association.
 Munster beat Ulster by 8–3 to 5–3 in a match that was described as the best of the year.

 The enthusiasm generated by the match at Navan led to the establishment of an annual inter-provincial competition two years later, with the first final being contested by Leinster and by Ulster at Knockbridge, County Louth.
 Leinster has dominated the series, having won 26 titles, followed by Munster with 20 titles.
 Connacht has won four titles (in 1973, 1974, 2000 and 2008), while Ulster has won two titles (in 1967 and 2007).

 Experiments

-In 1993 and 1994, the Gael Linn Cups were played with teams of 15-a-side for a two-year experimental period, as a prelude to the increase in team size form 12 to 15 in 1999 for all matches.
+In 1993 and 1994, the Gael Linn Cups were played with teams of 15-a-side for a two-year experimental period, as a prelude to the increase in team size from 12 to 15 in 1999 for all matches.